-Effect: For the five employees, we were unable to obtain evidence that the time had been reviewed and approved by and approval of time entry, as required by the Budget and Accounting Policy Manual.
-We also recommend that the supervisors of the five employees who did not have approvals be trained in the proper use of the eStar Software.
+Effect: For the five employees, we were unable to obtain evidence that the time had been reviewed and approved by review implemented, including having the timekeeper and supervisor review time entry.
+Also, all leave requests must be approved by the respective supervisor in the eStar timekeeping software.